-The idea of the competition is for young creative talents to reimagine Jørn Utzon’s working drawings for some of his unbuilt works.
+The idea of the competition is for young creative talents to examine, interpret and creatively visualise Jørn Utzon’s working drawings for some of his unbuilt works.

 Link to Submission requirements

 The annual competition begins in 2019 and runs for three years.
 Each time, the competition will be based on a new Utzon project.
 The first project chosen for the competition is Utzon’s theatre in Zurich (1964).

 Utzon worked on the theatre for several years, but the design was abandoned when a decision was made to renovate the excisting building.
 Utzon’s proposal for a very deficult site in the centre of Zürich is considered to be amongst the most interesting of Utzon’s unbuilt projects.
 His drawings in plan, section and elevation have been scrutinized by Utzon afficionados for decades, but the project remains largely unknown, and the drawings deficult to interpret.

 Visit The Utzon Archives(online) here to see all of Utzon's original drawings for the theatre in Zürich.